Raising a concern or making a complaint

 Letting us know

 You can talk to any member of staff.
 They will do their best to resolve the issue or will speak to a senior manager if more action is needed.
-If you prefer you can also telephone and speak directly with the Deputy CEO, Sarah Riches, or ask to meet with her.
-You could also write directly to the Group Chief Executive, Emma Hodges.
+If you prefer you can also telephone and speak directly with Clinical Director, Katie Burbridge (for clinical complaints) or Deputy Chief Executive Officer, Elinor Eustace (for non-clinical complaints), or ask to meet with them.
+You could also write directly to the Chief Executive Officer, Andrew Harkness.

 St Giles Hospice